cloudmedialab-uv/VideoCodingFeaturesQualityDataset/README.md

 ### 4) Features extraction

 By utilizing the ffprobe tool with the signalstats and entropy filters, as well as employing the Python siti package v1.4.5 in accordance with 2021 ITU-T Recommendation P.910, we extract a collection of features from all the chunks created in the previous step and save them into json files.
-Here we show the commands for the first chunk of the video in 240 resolution:
+The commands for the first chunk of the video in 240 resolution are:

 ```bash
 ffprobe -hide_banner -f lavfi -i "movie='Vlog_2160P-19f9_426x240_chunk0000_crf0.mp4',entropy,scdet,signalstats=stat=tout+vrep+brng" -show_frames -show_streams -select_streams v -of json > "Vlog_2160P-19f9_426x240_chunk0000_crf0.mp4.stat.json"